kinglouisph/jumpman/Readme.txt

+Makefile only works on linux with opengl and GLEW

-Made for a Game Jam
+Made for a college game jam

 WASD + Space to move
 Q to quit
 Click to shoot

+For most fun play this game like a speedrun

 Storyline:

-Red cubes have invaded GLORIOUS KOSOVO.
-You must save GLORIOUS KOSOVO, but your shoes are very slippery.

-Can you do it? (probably yes)
+You are extremely drunk.
+You must get to the green cube or GLORIOUS KOSOVO will perish.

+Good luck.